 If you want to invest in non-traditional assets with your retirement savings, you might find it challenging to do so with IRAs held at brokerages, banks, and other financial firms.

-You're likely to be limited to just stocks, bonds, and mutual funds when you have your IRA (individual retirement account) with these institutions.
+You will likely be limited to stocks, bonds, and mutual funds when you have your IRA (individual retirement account) with these institutions.

 A self-directed IRA solves this issue by allowing you to take advantage of certain alternative assets.

 With self-directed IRAs, you are in charge of your funds and can invest them how you see fit.

 This post will reveal everything you need about self-directed IRAs and cover some pros and cons.

 A self-directed IRA is a kind of retirement account allowing you to invest in a broader selection of asset classes.